 The frequency 5167.5 kHz is available for emergency communications in Alaska.
-Peak envelope power of stations operating on this frequency must not exceed 150 witts.
-When a station in Alaska is authorized to use 5167.5 kHz, such station may also use this frequency for calling and listening for the purpose of establishing communications.
+Peak envelope power of stations operating on this frequency must not exceed 150 watts.
+When a station in Alaska is authorized to use 5167.5 kHz, such station may also use this frequency for calling and lies. such station may also use this frequency for calling and listening for the purpose of establishing communications.

-&lt;sup>4Use of these frequencies is on a secondary basis to Region 2 broadcasting.
+4 Use of these frequencies is on a secondary basis to Re-